User documentation

 Gravitational Waves MOCs

 This example shows the probability confidence regions of gravitational waves.
 HEALPix cells are given under the uniq pixel notation.
-Each pixel is associated with a specific value.
-We can create a MOC from which a GW has x% of change of being localized in it.
+Each pixel is associated with a specific probability density value.
+We convert this into a probability by multiplying it with the area of each cell.
+Then, we can create a MOC from which a GW has x% of chance of being localized in it.
 By definition the MOC which has 100% of chance of containing a GW is the full sky MOC.

 import astropy.units as u